+© 2018 Gagen MacDonald

+If you have...

+A An

+Compelling + Committed + Intentional = Result

+Story Leaders Roadmap

+Chaos

-If you have A Compelling Story Committed Leaders An Intentional Roadmap = Result √ X CHAOS A compelling story and committed leaders without an intentional roadmap will create an environment charged with inspiration and primed for innovation, but prone to misalignment, conflicting efforts and ultimately burnout. √ X √ FAILURE TO LAUNCH A compelling story and an intentional roadmap without committed leaders will result in a well-intended plan that lives in a binder.
+A compelling story and committed leaders without an intentional roadmap will create an environment charged with inspiration and primed for innovation but prone to misalignment, conflicting efforts, and ultimately burnout.

+Failure to Launch

+A compelling story and an intentional roadmap without committed leaders will result in a well intended plan that lives in a binder.
 Leaders are the place where the rubber meets the road in driving organizational change, and without their commitment and activation, status quo will reign.

+Inertia

-X √ INERTIA Committed leaders with an intentional roadmap can highly manage a happy, efficient organization, but without a compelling story that addresses the why and the how, the company will struggle to innovate and bring value to its marketplace over a long-term period of time. √ √ ✓ ACCELERATION When these three things exist together and operate in harmony, a large organization can fuel a social movement capable of perpetual transformation.
+Committed leaders with an intentional roadmap can highly manage a happy, efficient organization, but without a compelling story that addresses the why and the how, the company will struggle to innovate and bring value to its marketplace over a long period of time.

+Acceleration

+When these three things exist together and operate in harmony, a large organization can fuel a social movement capable of perpetual transformation.